ABHIJITHCV11/Riding-the-Data-Pedel-Uncovering-Trends-in-London-s-Bike-Share-Program-with-BigQuery/README.md

 # Riding-the-Data-Pedel :
 # Uncovering Trends in London's Bike Share Program with BigQuery

+## Introduction

+The "Riding-the-Data-Pedel-Uncovering-Trends-in-London-s-Bike-Share-Program-with-BigQuery" repository on GitHub is a project by ABHIJITHCV11 aimed at analyzing the bike share program in London using Google's BigQuery platform.
+The repository includes code and the analysis of bike share usage patterns and trends in London.

+The project uses BigQuery to query and analyze a large dataset of bike share trips, including data on trip duration, start and end locations, and user demographics.
+The analysis includes the use of SQL queries to aggregate and summarize the data.

+The repository contains detailed documentation with explanations of the analysis methods and results.
+The code is well-organized and easy to follow, making it a great resource for anyone interested in exploring data analysis with BigQuery and bike share data.

 ## BigQuery

 For this activity, we need a BigQuery account.